 Sometimes, it may be necessary to hire outside experts to help with your case.
 In a divorce, for example, one or both sides might hire real property appraisers to value the family home or other real estate, a business appraiser to value a party’s business interest, or a CPA to give tax advice and assist with the financial aspects of the case.

 If you are dealing with a contentious child custody or parenting time issue, the parties may agree, or the court may order, that a specialist, usually a psychologist or qualified licensed clinical social worker, to evaluate the family’s circumstances and make recommendations about child custody and parenting time.

 It is Peter’s goal to work with you and the other side to try and resolve some or all of the issues in your case, through settlement negotiations and mediation.
-In a divorce, this usually happens after the discovery process is well under way, although it is often possible, and desirable, for the parties to resolve custody and parenting issues before dealing with financial issues.
+In a divorce or other family law case, this usually happens after the discovery process is well under way, although it is often possible, and desirable, for the parties to resolve custody and parenting issues before dealing with financial issues.
 After a case is settled, either through direct negotiations between parties and lawyers, or through mediation or arbitration, one of the lawyers will draft a document called a “judgment.”
 The judgment is the document that effectuates the divorce.
 Once both parties agree on the form of the judgment, it will be presented to a trial court judge for signature.
 It will then be filed with the court, and the divorce or modification will be final.
 Unless both parties agree to an award of attorney fees as part of their settlement, attorney fees are generally not awarded in settled cases.
 Also, if your case was settled, except under very limited circumstances, neither party can appeal.

 If you and the other side cannot resolve all of the issues, a judge will decide them for you.
 Depending on the issues, this may take a few hours, or several days.
 Typically, a divorce in which every issue is contested will take from one to three days to complete.